true-real-michael/nn-slam-benchmark/doc/model-conversion/rknn.md

 # ...
 ```

 ## Unsupported layers

-The `rknn-toolkit2` does not support all layers of the aforementioned frameworks.
+Some layers of the aforementioned frameworks are not supported by RKNN.
 If the model contains unsupported layers, the conversion will either fail or the layers will be computed on the CPU.
 I have not found a list of layers, which lead to the failure of the conversion, so the most straightforward way is to
 try the conversion and see if it works.